-Arthur Migotto is the owner/producer of Arthorium Records, engineer at Heavytron Studio and former singer/composer of heavy metal band Hazy Hamlet.
-Counting with huge background of 70s/80s hard, heavy and thrash metal and well trained pair of ears, he is able to use digital realm to give your album the great vintage/analog feel you are looking for.
+Arthur Migotto is the engineer at Heavytron Studio, former singer/composer of Hazy Hamlet (and upcoming band Coltan Skull).
+Counting with huge background of 70s/80s hard, heavy and thrash metal (and even 70s jazz!) and well trained pair of ears, he is able to use digital realm to give your album the great vintage/analog feel you are looking for.

-Arthur Migotto is well know in underground metal realm, specially for old-school sound lovers.
-First, for the work as singer, composer and producer he has developed with heavy metal band Hazy Hamlet (BRA) between Oct.
-2001 and Jan.
-2016.
-Second for being the owner/producer of metal records label Arthorium Records, and now Heavytron Studio.
+Arthur "Arttie" Migotto is well know in underground metal realm, specially for old-school sound lovers.
+First, for his work as singer, composer, producer he has developed with heavy metal band Hazy Hamlet (BRA) between Oct 2001 and Jan 2016.
+Second for being the owner/producer of metal records label Arthorium Records, now reborn as Heavytron Studio.

 Migotto has initiated on rock/metal in 1995 and joined the first band in 1997.
-As most teenagers, tried a few more underground heavy metal bands until joining the most significant to his career, Hazy Hamlet, from October 2001 to January 2016, achieving worldwide distribution and repercussion.
+As most teenagers, tried a few more bands until joining the most significant to his career, Hazy Hamlet, from Oct 2001 to Jan 2016, achieving worldwide distribution and repercussion.
+Recently founded Coltan Skull.

-Working independently, gathered experience in both graphics & sound production, as well as promotion and web development.
+Working independently, raised skills in both graphics & sound production, as well as promotion and coding.